James Skoufis: New York State Assembly

 Skoufis introduced his first two bills within a week of being sworn in; both were inspired by the aftermath of Hurricane Irene in 2011.
 Both bills passed the Assembly a few months later.

-Also in his first session, Assemblyman Skoufis was an outspoken supporter of increasing the minimum wage, as well as tax incentives to attract new businesses to the Hudson Valley.
-Skoufis also voted to repeal the payroll tax that funds the Metropolitan Transportation Authority in outlying counties it serves, co-sponsored legislation to prohibit tax breaks for businesses that outsource jobs, and supports an elimination of the property tax system in favor of a fairer, broader-based system.
+Skoufis was an outspoken supporter of increasing the minimum wage.
 Early in 2014, Skoufis introduced Tuition-Free NY, a proposal to make SUNY and CUNY in New York State tuition-free as long as students fulfill community service and residency requirements.
-The proposal garnered bipartisan support in the Assembly and won praise from some editorial boards.

 New York State Senate

-In 2018, longtime Senator William J. Larkin Jr. decided to retire at the age of 88.
+In 2018, longtime Senator William J. Larkin Jr. retired at age 88.
 He had served in the seat since 1991.
-While Skoufis had been rumored as an opponent to Larkin for sometime, he never opted to run.
-However, with Larkin no longer running, Skoufis entered the race.
+Prior to Larkin's retirement, Skoufis was floated as a potential challenger.
+After Larkin announced his retirement, Skoufis entered the race.
 In a good year for Democrats, Skoufis defeated Republican Stony Point Councilman Tom Basile, 54 percent to 46 percent.
 Democrats also took the majority in the Senate in the same election.

-In the Senate, Skoufis serves as the Chair of the Committee on Investigations and Government Operations.
+In the Senate, Skoufis was the Chair of the Committee on Investigations and Government Operations.

-Skoufis contracted COVID-19 during the pandemic.
-On May 5, 2020, he announced he had been symptom-free for two weeks and was able to end his self-isolation.
-"The past two weeks [we]re the sickest I have ever felt", he said.
+In 2023, Skoufis opposed plans for congestion pricing in Manhattan, citing the lack of viable transportation alternatives for his constituents.
+He called the congestion pricing plan "outright theft" and said he would support lawsuits to block the plan.

+2025 Democratic National Committee Chair race

+After Kamala Harris's loss to Donald Trump in the 2024 United States presidential election, Skoufis announced his intention to seek chairman role of the Democratic National Committee.

+While running for the chairman, Skoufis declared his aspiration to "dismantle" the Green Party.

+On January 16, 2025, Skoufis announced that he withdrew from the race and endorsed Ken Martin for the chairmanship.

+Personal life

+Skoufis married Hillary Lynn Stuchin on May 20, 2017.
+They have a daughter, born in 2021.
+He has two sisters.